-In 2015, mega ornamental fish producer Bali Aquarich announced the successful rearing of the lemonpeel angelfish (Centropyge flavissima).
-Less than a dozen individuals were produced (Bali Aquarich, pers. com.).
+In 2015, mega ornamental fish producer Bali Aquarich announced the successful rearing of the lemonpeel angelfish (Centropyge flavissima) and, in 2017, the blacktail angelfish (Centropyge eibli) and multibarred angelfish (Paracentropyge multifasciata).
+(Bali Aquarich, pers. com).

 In 2016, Kathy Leahy raised four Coral Beauties (Centropyge bispinosa) at here home-based hatchery in St. Louis, Missouri.
 Kathy reported that C. bispinosa larvae begin to settle after 30 days and are fully colored juveniles 60 days after hatching.
 She used P. crassirostris to raise the larvae.